philipturner/ue5-nanite-macos/README.md

 To debug Unreal Editor when it crashes, it must be launchable from within Xcode.
 Repeat the process for creating `UnrealProject1`, using the Blueprint template instead of C++.
 This prevents `UnrealBuildTool` from asking you to recompile missing modules.
 From now on, all Nanite demonstrations will use Blueprint projects.

 In Finder, copy the project from `~/Documents/Unreal Projects` to `~/Documents/UnrealEngine/UnrealEngine`.
-Rename its encapsulating folder from `UnrealProject2` to `YES` and its project file to `YES.uproject`.
+Rename your new project's encapsulating folder (the one copied into a new directory) to `YES`.
+Then, rename its project file to `YES.uproject`.
 This bypasses the `YES/YES.uproject` failure described in "Compile unmodified 'ue5-main'".

 </details>